wetpantie/ErkMate/Readme.md

-Free Adult Game
+Free Adult Game <br />
-This project is free , updating it takes time and effort , so please consider donating to help the project Magnet Link from here (don't forget to seed !):
+This project is free , updating it takes time and effort , so please consider donating to help the project <br />
-...
+Magnet Link from here (don't forget to seed !):<br />
+...<br />
-Game version : 00.00.00
+Game version : 00.00.00 <br />
-Number of stories : 000
+Number of stories : 000<br />
-Size:
+Size: <br />
-Release date :
+Release date : <br />
-for older release please download Old where you find download links: ...
+for older release please download Old where you find download links: ...<br />

-BUY Me a coffee:
+BUY Me a coffee:<br />
-BTC:
+BTC:<br />